miahbates/pub-club/README.md

 An app to share your favourite pubs posts with your pals

+Features:
+- [ ] Search for pubs in you're local area
+- [ ] Search for cheapest pints